ufechner7/KiteModels.jl/README.md

 using Pkg
 pkg"add KiteModels"
 ```
 at the Julia prompt.
-You can run the unit tests with the command:
+You can run the unit tests with the command (careful, can take 60 min):
 ```julia
 pkg"test KiteModels"
 ```